Frequently Asked Questions

 Can I replace or supplement my well water or public utility water with rainwater?

 Yes, you can.
 We often work with clients who want to supplement their well water storage.
 See our well water surface storage page for more information.
-While it is possible to connect city water, this is not a service that Cqure Water provides at this time.
-The process is complicated and requires an RPZ backflow device to be installed by a licensed master plumber.
+Many smaller municipal water companies encourage homeowners to supplement with rainwater in an effort to conserve resources, but some companies require an RPZ backflow device to be installed by a licensed master plumber.
+We can build a plan based on your current source.

 Is a rainwater collection system more expensive than a well?

-While rainwater systems may have a higher upfront cost in some situations, that’s not always the case anymore.
+While rainwater systems may seem to have a higher upfront cost in some situations, that’s not always the case anymore.
 Due to the lowering water table, residents are seeing an increase in well prices to get to a functional depth.
 Rainwater systems also have significantly lower long-term maintenance costs and deliver better water quality.
-Wells can require extra drilling, ongoing filtration, and pump repairs—adding hidden costs over time.
+Wells can require extra drilling, pump repairs, and damage to pipes and appliances—adding hidden costs over time.
 With rainwater, what you see is what you get: predictable performance, pure water, and fewer headaches.

 How do rainwater systems compare to municipal water, wells, or delivery?